Note: please speak with your Curriculum Development Officer or Faculty Assistant Registrar regarding Phase 1 for new course proposals.

 Phase 1 Resource Toolkit

 Resources have been designed to support you through the Phase 1 process.
-Use the links to the right to find information and guidance relevant to each part of the documentation.
+Use the links below to find information and guidance relevant to each part of the documentation.

 Learning from the Vanguards' Phase 1 Experience